Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 Bright red daylilies - Drought tolerant plants

-Traditionally, Daylilies have orange flowers.
+Traditionally, Daylilies have orange flowers at the top of their long stems.
 Gardeners sometimes common variety “ditch lilies” because they are so easy to cultivate.
+They tolerate less than ideal conditions, even sandy soil and partial shade.

 They are edible, too.
 Several asian specialties feature daylily flowers in the dish.
 You can also add them to your salad.
 Humans and dogs can safely consume all parts of the daylily, but they are not safe for cats to eat.